erikenbody/markdown-cv/index.md

 `2014-17`
-Research scientist training, Garuahi, Porotona, and Obo, PNG I co-trained six local biologists in the techniques necessary to conduct field research.
+Research scientist training, Garuahi, Porotona, and Obo, PNG Co-trained six local biologists in the techniques necessary to conduct field research.
 These individuals have become community leaders for environment outreach and work together to spread environmental awareness throughout the region

 `2014`
 Garuahi Primary School Guest Teacher, Milne Bay Province, Papua New Guinea